Writing Sex That Means Something

 I write turning points.

-Sex should tilt the world a little.
 It should ruin something—or reveal something worth ruining.

 Take Elias, for example.

-In His, Theirs, Enough, there’s a moment—barely described, really—where Elias is on his knees, forehead to the ground.
+In His, Theirs, Enough, there’s a moment—barely described, really—where Elias is on his knees, forehead to the floor.
 His skin is marked by another man’s grip.
-There’s no elaborate description of the act itself.
-No litany of thrusts or licks or moans.
-Instead, the focus is on a single breath.
-One inhale, sharp with salt and sweat and surrender.
-He doesn’t cry out.
-He doesn’t beg.
-He just yields.
-And that’s the climax—not of the body, but of the psyche.
-Because in that moment, Elias finally stops apologising for being who he is.
+There’s no elaborate litany of thrusts or moans.
+Just one breath.
+Sharp with salt and sweat and surrender.

-First, I get close.
-Too close.
-I write from inside the body, yes, but also the mind inside the body.
+I write from inside the body, yes—but also the mind inside the body.
 What does the character notice?
 What do they try not to?
-Whose gaze are they performing for—and what would it mean to stop?
+Whose gaze are they performing for?
+And what would it mean to stop?

-Finally, I ask: what changes after this?
+Finally, I ask: What changes after this?

-Because if nothing does, then why write it?
+Because if nothing does, why write it?

-And here’s the truth:
+Here’s the truth:

 I don’t write sex to titillate.